 Darren Tobin, the firm’s other founding partner, said that the firm had been looking forward to being able to make a substantial gift for a long time.
 We’ve always wanted to do this,” Tobin said.
 “We committed to giving a certain percentage of our profits away if our profits hit a certain threshold, and in 2017, they did.
 Now we’re living up to the promise we made to ourselves.”

 To apply to receive the gift, a charitable organization should go to www.butlerfirm.com/2018-giving-project-winners/ to see how the process works.
 Then the organization should email a written application and the link to a short, explanatory YouTube video to email@example.com.

 The other three members of Butler Tobin also expressed excitement at the prospect of making a difference.
 “It’s a really special thing to get to work with people who want to help others, and always look for more ways to do good,” said Alyssa Baskam, an associate attorney with the firm.
 “I feel lucky to be a part of it.”

-Sarah Christy, the firm’s longest-tenured paralegal, added “We’re all excited to see BT’s hard work extend beyond the office walls, Georgia’s state lines, and hopefully have an impact across the globe.”
+Sarah Christy, the firm’s longest-tenured paralegal, added “We’re all excited to see Butler Law Firm’s hard work extend beyond the office walls, Georgia’s state lines, and hopefully have an impact across the globe.”